samsoir/defreyssinet/source/_posts/2012-12-29-compiling-libzmq-as-a-universal-static-library-for-iOS.markdown

 I am currently playing around with the [ZeroMQ](http://www.zeromq.org) messaging framework and iOS.
 This article describes the challenges encountered when integrating ZeroMQ with my iOS project and how I mitigated them.
 This resulted in a tool to automate producing a single libzmq static library for i386, armv7 and armv7s architectures.

 For the uninitiated, ZeroMQ provides a simple way to pass messages between processes, whether they are local or remote.
-It can use TCP, UDP, inproc, multicast and several protocols as the transport mechanism.
+It can use TCP, UDP, inproc, multicast and several other protocols as the transport mechanism.
 In the past I have heard ZeroMQ (or _ØMQ_ from now on) referred to as a "sockets framework".
 Although this doesn't capture the entirety of what ØMQ is, it does provide a nice metaphor for my particular use case.

 The project that required ØMQ in this instance was a proof of concept for another project I am currently engaged in.
 The application in question requires two iOS devices to communicate with each other in realtime across a network. ØMQ provides the communication layer, coupled with [Apple's Bonjour](https://developer.apple.com/library/mac/#documentation/Cocoa/Conceptual/NetServices/Articles/about.html) zero config network discovery protocol.
 As ØMQ is a C based library, integrating it with an iOS project should require relatively little effort.
 Obtain the [libzmq source](http://www.zeromq.org/area:download), compile and add to the Xcode project.
 But as it turned out, producing a static library for iOS development took some additional effort.